 Up to 40% of Americans experience sciatica at some point during their lives.
-If you have lower back pain and numbness that shoots through one or both of your legs, contact the University Pain Medicine Center in Englewood Cliffs, Somerset, Monroe Township, Freehold, and Clark, New Jersey, for diagnosis and treatment.
-You don’t need to live with sciatica — call the University Pain Medicine Center, or schedule a consultation online today.
+If you have lower back pain and numbness that shoots through one or both of your legs, contact the University Pain and Spine Center in Englewood Cliffs, Somerset, Monroe Township, Freehold, and Clark, New Jersey, for diagnosis and treatment.
+You don’t need to live with sciatica — call the University Pain and Spine Center, or schedule a consultation online today.

 Many patients believe that sciatica is a condition in itself.
 However, it’s actually the collective term for symptoms caused by compression of your sciatic nerve.
 Your sciatic nerve is the largest nerve in your body, starting in your lower spine and splitting to extend down both of your legs.

 Depending on the location of your nerve compression, your symptoms could occur in one or both of your legs.
 In addition to lower back pain, sciatica includes: